-While many women agree that the underwire in this bra provides essential support, it can also be a bit uncomfortable.
+While many users agree that the underwire in this bra provides essential support, it can also be a bit uncomfortable.

 For many, a plus-sized bust is a highly coveted physical attribute.
 But while a full and voluptuous figure may have its perks, finding clothes that fit properly often poses a tremendous challenge.
 The back, shoulders, and neck can take on considerable strain as well.